OraBluClub/storiara-landing-page/README.md

 ## 📄 License

-This project is proprietary to Visionara.
+This project is proprietary to Storiara.
 All rights reserved.

 ## 🤝 Contributing